ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

 ### Connecting to SMB

-In order to power-up the computer on the SMB use the [OnBoard PC Power Switch](../Images/SMB_Backpanel.png) Close the lid of the switch to prevent shut-down by mistake.
+In order to power-up the computer on the SMB use the [Payload Power Switch](../Images/SMB_Backpanel.png) Close the lid of the switch to prevent shut-down by mistake.
 In order to connect to SMB remotely, the host PC should connect the Wifi of the SMB:
   * Wifi (SSID): smb-<SMB_ROBOT_NUMBER>
   * Password: SMB_<SMB_ROBOT_NUMBER>_RSS or *_RSL